 The above command is explained below:

-– dd: This command requires an input file and creates an output file as options provided.
-So here it will create a file that will not include the first 24 bytes of data of the backup file.
-The rest of the data will be a zlib compressed file.
+- dd: This command requires an input file and creates an output file as options are provided.
+So here it will create a file that will not include the first 24 bytes of data from the backup file.
+The rest of the data will be a zlib compressed file

-Now, the backup file has been extracted into respective folders and files, and digging into each file has to harvest sensitive information about the application which could not accessible otherwise.
+Now, the backup file has been extracted into respective folders and files, and digging into each file has to harvest sensitive information about the application that could not be accessed otherwise.

-It is always suggested to have knowledge of the fundamentals of Java code before diving into static analysis for understanding and finding the maximum number of bugs in the code.
+It is always suggested to have knowledge of the fundamentals of Java code before diving into static analysis to understand and find the maximum number of bugs in the code.

 HttpPost httppost2 = new HttpPost(DoLogin.this.protocol + DoLogin.this.serverip + “:” + DoLogin.this.serverport + “/devlogin”);

 Here, it is creating the URL string which will be “http://< server-ip>:< server-port>/devlogin”.
-The *”/devlogin”* endpoint is a backdoor for developers to login into the application.
+The *”/devlogin”* endpoint is a backdoor for developers to login to the application.

 But, there is no proper authentication in place and the developer forgot to remove it from the production application which can lead to an endpoint disclosure to everyone who is using this application.